Introduction to Machine Learning for the Sciences: Unsupervised Learning

 where

-is a normalisation factor called the partition function.
-The sum in Eq.~\eqref{eq: partition function} runs over all binary vectors $\bm{v}$ and $\bm{h}$, i.e., vectors with entries $0$ or $1$.
+is a normalization factor called the partition function.
+The sum in Eq.~\eqref{eq: partition function} runs over all binary vectors $\bm{v}$ and $\bm{h}$, in other words vectors with entries $0$ or $1$.
 The probability that the model assigns to a visible vector $\bm{v}$ is then the marginal over the joint probability distribution Eq.~\eqref{eqn: RBM Joint Probability},